amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

 ***************

 Microsoft Olive framework supports quantization with Vitis AI ONNX Quantization.
-The Olive Quantizer can be installed by following the steps below:
+The Olive Quantizer can be installed by following these steps:

 1. Install the Olive Quantizer as follows: